uviclibraries/rstudio/tidyverse-data.md

 **Create an object**

-Create an containing the list of column names from our purchase data that is sorted alphabetically.
+Create an object containing the alphabetically-sorted list of column names from our purchase data.

 - Name this object `alphaPurchaseDataColumnNames`